 Council approves financial agreement

 A new development is proposed near the intersection of Interstate 25 and Plum Creek Parkway.
-Town Council on April 18 voted 5-2 to approve a finance agreement with the project's developer to help remediate the old landfill on the property and fund necessary public infrastructure.
+Town Council in 2016 voted 5-2 to approve a finance agreement with the project's developer to help remediate the old landfill on the property and fund necessary public infrastructure.